computernewb/collab-vm-1.2-webapp/README.md

 ## Building

-Edit Config.ts to your needs, then:
+Copy config.example.json to config.json and edit to your needs, then:

 ## yarn
 - `yarn`